kaisenlinux/manpages-dev/category/Miscellaneous/yamllint.md

    line-length
        Use this rule to set a limit to lines length.

-       Note: with Python 2, the line-length rule may not work properly with unicode characters because of the way strings are represented  in  bytes.
-We  recommend running yamllint with Python 3.

        Options

        • max defines the maximal (inclusive) length of lines.

        • allow-non-breakable-words  is used to allow non breakable words (without spaces inside) to overflow the limit.
 This is useful for long URLs, for instance.
 Use true to allow, false to forbid.

        • allow-non-breakable-inline-mappings implies allow-non-breakable-words and extends it to also allow non-breakable words in inline mappings.